 Our websites may include links to other third-party websites, social media tools, widgets or plug-ins, permitting sharing web content including IP address, with third parties and social media providers.
 These social media providers may learn of your visit even if you are not logged in to your social media account or if you do not have an account with them.
 To the extent any linked websites or features you visit or use are not owned or controlled by Mastercard, we suggest that you review their own privacy notices or policies.

 Our websites may provide links to other websites for your convenience and information.
-Our website may also contain features for which we partner with other entities.
+Our website may also contain certain features for which we partner with other entities.
 These entities may learn of your visit regardless of whether you use these features.
 These websites and features, which may include social networking and geo-location tools, operate independently from Mastercard, and are clearly identified as such.
 To the extent any linked websites or features you visit or use are not owned or controlled by Mastercard, we suggest that you review the privacy practices of the websites.

 Mastercard offers you the possibility to share, link to, or mention things on social media about Mastercard’s products and services.
 For example, you may “like” an offer via your Facebook account, or “tweet” an offer using Twitter.
 When you visit a website with a social media button, your browser establishes a direct connection to that social media provider, and data concerning your visit, including IP address, is transferred to the social media provider.
 If you have an account with the social media provider, the provider may link your visit to your account, even if you are not logged into this account.

 You may also choose to use certain features on our websites that can be accessed through, or for which we partner with, other entities that are not otherwise affiliated with Mastercard.
 These features, including geo-location tools, are operated by third parties and are clearly identified as such.
 Social media providers such as Facebook and Twitter, and these other third parties, are independent from Mastercard and do not necessarily share the same policy as Mastercard regarding the protection of privacy.
-Please verify their privacy notices if you decide to use their services. and consult your social media account settings if you want to deactivate certain features.
+Please review their privacy notices if you decide to use their services and consult your social media account settings if you want to deactivate certain features.